definitivtemil/bth_softwareDesign/README.md

 # Readme for shared repository during software design course

 ## Admin:
-- Axel //also known as Glass
+- Axel - IT-säkerhet //also known as Glass

 ## Other members:
-- Carl
+- Carl - IT-säkerhet
-- Emil
+- Emil - xxxxxxx
-- Shaya
+- Shaya - IT-säkerhet
-- Peter
+- Peter - xxxxxxx

 ## Project 1; 3 Week Roll Call: List of Use Cases
 Create an initial list of use cases for your system.
 Briefly describe them(1-2 sentences each)